-- 5.4 Where a candidate requires a computer reader (and approval for the arrangement has been granted by Access arrangements online) or a question paper on coloured/enlarged paper, centres are permitted to open the question paper packet in the secure room within 90 minutes of the awarding body's published starting time for the examination.
-However, it is strongly recommended that a non-interactive electronic (PDF) question paper is ordered or accessed via the awarding body's secure extranet site.
+Where a candidate requires a computer reader (and approval for the arrangement has been granted by Access arrangements online), it is strongly recommended that a non-interactive electronic (PDF) question paper is ordered via Access arrangements online or accessed via the awarding body's secure extranet site.
 Printing directly from a PDF of the question paper will ensure better print quality and reduce the possibility of human error when collating and stapling.
+(Please check awarding bodies' websites for further quidance.)

+Alternatively, the centre may open the question paper packet in the secure room within 90 minutes of the awarding body's published starting time for the examination.
+Prior permission is not required.

-(Please check awarding bodies' websites for further guidance.) - 5.5 Where an awarding body has granted approval for a Language Modifier, he/she may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination in order to prepare. - 5.6 Where the SENCo has granted the candidate a Communication Professional and/or a Live Speaker: - a) the Communication Professional may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination in order to prepare; - b) the Live Speaker may have access to the transcript of the Listening examination 60 minutes prior to the awarding body's published starting time for the examination in order to prepare.
+- 5.6 Where an awarding body has granted approval for a Language Modifier, he/she may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination in order to prepare. - 5.7 Where the SENCo has granted the candidate a Communication Professional and/or a Live Speaker: - a) the Communication Professional may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination in order to prepare; - b) the Live Speaker may have access to the transcript of the Listening examination 60 minutes prior to the awarding body's published starting time for the examination in order to prepare.